AdamSobieski/Narratology/README.md

 How might the processing and comprehension of stories' [fabulae](https://en.wikipedia.org/wiki/Fabula_and_syuzhet) relate to other existing techniques for processing and analyzing various other kinds of chronologically-sorted sequences of events, e.g., [complex event processing](https://en.wikipedia.org/wiki/Complex_event_processing)?

+In these regards, _Semantic Complex Event Processing_, processing streams of expressive and extensible semantic datasets and graphs, is of interest.

 _Coming soon._

 ### Generative and Agentic Narratology